orientechnologies/orientdb-docs/studio/server-management/Studio-Cluster-Management.md

 # Cluster Management
 This is the section (available only for the Enterprise Edition) to work with OrientDB Cluster as DBA/DevOps.

-NOTE: _This feature is available only in the [OrientDB Enterprise Edition](http://orientdb.com/orientdb-enterprise).
-If you are interested in a commercial license look at [OrientDB Subscription Packages](http://orientdb.com/support)_.
+>**NOTE**: This feature is available only in the [OrientDB Enterprise Edition](http://orientdb.com/orientdb-enterprise).
+If you are interested in a commercial license look at [OrientDB Subscription Packages](http://orientdb.com/support).

 On the top of the page are reported the number of active nodes joining your cluster.